linode/docs/docs/websites/cms/drush-drupal.md

        git checkout 7.0.0-alpha5

-5. Create a symbolic link between the Drush directory in `/usr/local/src` to `/usr/bin`, so that the drush command can be called from any directory:
+5. Create a symbolic link between the Drush directory in `/usr/local/src` to `/usr/bin`, so that the Drush command can be called from any directory:

        ln -s /usr/local/src/drush/drush /usr/bin/drush